matia-lee/matia-lee/README.md

-## 👋 Hi there!
+## 👋 Hi I'm @matia-lee!
-I'm **Matia Lee**, an engineer at the University of Waterloo. <br>
+⚙️ I'm **Matia Lee**, an engineer at the University of Waterloo. <br>
-I like bridging the gap between tech's boundless potential with the essence of niche passions and creative cultures — exploring where innovation can transform the unconventional! 🤓
+🤓 I like bridging the gap between tech's boundless potential with the essence of niche passions and creative cultures — exploring where innovation can transform the unconventional!

 Feel free to reach out: